Theresa May's Aides Insist She Actually Is Meeting Real People On The Campaign Trail

 After May’s first event, in Bolton, she was accused in a report in the Bolton News of calling in party activists from as far as 50 miles away and making it look like the room was full of locals.
 May didn’t take questions from journalists at that event, leading some to worry that she would try to hold them at arms’ length for the entire campaign.

-At campaign events in Leeds, Dudley, Scotland and Lancashire, the crowds consisted of enthusiastic Tory activists, waving blue placards, cheering at May’s soundbites and booing theatrically whenever the opposition parties were mentioned.
+At campaign events in Leeds, Dudley, Scotland, and Lancashire, the crowds consisted of enthusiastic Tory activists waving blue placards, cheering at May’s soundbites, and booing theatrically whenever the opposition parties were mentioned.

 Adding to the critics’ case, May has refused to debate Jeremy Corbyn head-to-head on live TV.
-And her stump speeches and interviews have been filled with the same handful of slogans, repeated constantly — notably, that Britain needs “strong and stable leadership”.
+And her stump speeches and interviews have been filled with the same handful of slogans, repeated constantly – notably that Britain needs “strong and stable leadership”.

 On Tuesday, Tom Watson, Labour’s deputy leader, mocked May’s controlled approach, saying in a speech: “People are worried about the risk of robots taking their jobs.
-I fear with this Prime Minister it’s already happened.”
+I fear with this prime minister it’s already happened.”

 Conservative campaign aides reject the characterisation of the campaign as too controlled.